atmb4u/butler/README.md

 ##key_exists()

-Uses find function to see if the requested key is in the dictionary
+Uses find function to see if the requested key exist in **any level** in the dictionary
 Returns: ```True``` or ```False```

 ```python